The State of Data Privacy Protection

 Designed to protect citizens from the exploitation or erroneous collection of personal data, both the CCPA and the WPA trace their roots to the European Union’s landmark General Data Protection Regulation (GDPR) – the global gold standard in the field since its enactment in 2018.

-Each also differs from the other, most notably in breadth of application, available remedies, and methods of enforcement.
+Each also differs from the other, most notably in the breadth of application, available remedies, and methods of enforcement.

 In most areas, the WPA’s provisions go further than those of the CCPA; Washington’s version will apply to a wider swath of companies, bestow greater rights on consumers with more responsibilities for businesses, and empower public enforcement.